Planet

 Regenerative farming rebuilds and strengthens nature rather than depleting it, and brings a whole host of other environmental and social advantages along with it.
 It increases the ability of soil to capture carbon and retain water, while enriching soil health and fertility.
 Furthermore, it helps protect and restore the biodiversity of plants and wildlife, eliminating the use of synthetic chemicals and improving animal welfare.
 It also contributes to farmers’ subsistence and quality of life, supporting farming communities and enabling farmers to be holistic guardians of their land.

 As part of this futuristic vision for luxury’s supply chains, Gucci is helping to revive farming communities that had almost completely disappeared within Italy.
-Over a century after Gucci was founded, its link with tradition grows ever stronger through the House’s investment in regenerative silk, cotton and wool supply chains, with pilot projects in Calabria, Sicily, Veneto and Puglia.
+Over a century after Gucci was founded, its link with tradition grows ever stronger through the House’s investment in regenerative silk, cotton and wool supply chains, with pilot projects in both the northern and southern regions.
 The aim is to ensure that the high level of quality and attention to detail that sets Gucci’s collections apart takes root the moment the seed is planted in the ground, thanks to direct relationships with these suppliers.

 The raw materials produced through these initiatives not only allow increased traceability, but they also bear the names and stories of their producers.
 These are the next steps on a road to becoming more regenerative by design to make a real difference.